 ASK/PAS provides services through six Family Resource Centers that each provide a full continuum of integrated, strength-based, family-centered and community-oriented resources.
-Our services strengthen families through comprehensive and collaborative services including Resource Navigation, Visitation Centers, individualized service planning, parenting and child development, vocational and educational services, community involvement, legal services, and concrete support.
+Our services strengthen families through comprehensive and collaborative services including resource navigation, case management, child development services, parenting education, mental health services, monitored visitation centers, health education classes, support groups, domestic violence groups, anger management groups, educational and vocational services, Fatherhood program, emergency basic family supports, and linkage and referral services.
 Services are provided in both English and Spanish.

-Our Family Resource Centers also act as Visitation Centers for families in need of monitored visits with their children.
+Our Family Resource Centers also act as monitored visitation centers for families in need of monitored visits with their children.
 Visitation Centers offer a safe and nurturing environment that allows families to practice reunification skills.

 All families can receive individualized service planning, including needs assessments and follow-up services.
 Navigators coordinate and collaborate with other SHIELDS programs as well as other community providers to transfer or link families to necessary services.

-Vocational and educational supports are offered, including access to job readiness, computer training, high school diploma classes, certification training, and job placement through SHIELDS’ Jericho Vocational Services Center as well as ASK/PAS partners and other community-based organizations.
+Educational and vocational services are offered, including access to job readiness, computer training, high school diploma classes, certification training, and job placement through SHIELDS’ Jericho Vocational Services Center as well as ASK/PAS partners and other community-based organizations.

 The ASK/PAS program participates in a number of community capacity building initiatives through the provision of community trainings on the prevention of child abuse and neglect, hosting Shared Leadership in Action Trainings for community residents, involvement in Neighborhood Action Councils, and participation in community activities such as health fairs, cultural and social events designed to promote child safety, empower families, and spread awareness of efforts to prevent child abuse and neglect in our communities.

-Finally, the ASK/PAS program provides concrete support services in the form of emergency basic needs funds.
+The ASK/PAS program provides concrete support services in the form of emergency basic family support funds.
 Participating families may be eligible for a small stipend to purchase clothing, food, household furnishing, school supplies, utilities, housing assistance, transportation and minor repairs.

-The eleven core partners that comprise the ASK/PAS Program include the Asian American Drug Abuse Program (AADAP); Avalon Carver Community Center; Children’s Bureau of Southern California; Drew Child Development Corporation (Drew CDC); Institute for Maximum Human Potential (IMHP); Para Los Ninos (PLN); Parents Anonymous; People Who Care Youth Center; Personal Involvement Center; Public Counsel Law Center, and West Angeles Community Development Corporation.
+The seven core partners that comprise the ASK/PAS Program include the Asian American Drug Abuse Program (AADAP); Avalon Carver Community Center; Children’s Bureau of Southern California; Drew Child Development Corporation (Drew CDC); Para Los Ninos (PLN); Personal Involvement Center, and West Angeles Community Development Corporation.